 A long bus journey took us through the mountains and mescal producing region, before hitting the coastal road to Puerto Escondido.
 We checked into a hotel close to the beach.
 The following morning we took a walk by the ocean.
 The rest of the day was spent decadently drinking mojitos with a view of the Pacific.

 The Bumpy Road to Acapulco

 The next day we jumped on another bus to Acapulco, a journey which took about seven and a half hours.
-Not as long as Oaxaca to Puerto Escondido, which had taken around ten hours.
+Shorter than the previous day’s journey from Oaxaca to Puerto Escondido, which had taken around ten hours.
 If Mexican roads didn’t have so many speed bumps, we would have been there in half the time!

 Acapulco is huge – it is simultaneously kitschy, edgy, traffic clogged and beautiful.
 The drug war has hit the city badly and apparently many people have been staying away.
 We were staying at ‘Los Flamingos’, the Hollywood hideaway of John Wayne, Johnny Weissmuller, Errol Flynn, Cary Grant and pals.

 We felt as if we were in a time warp – full on fifties Acapulco.
 There was memorabilia and photographs of the Hollywood gang who owned the place back in the day, and a bar complete with plastic flamingos and fiesta flags.
 The flamboyant hotel was situated on a cliff top overlooking the Pacific Ocean and the views were amazing.
 For that, we overlooked a toilet that didn’t flush, dodgy electrics and a host of over friendly bugs crawling under the door into our room!